red-blox/zap/docs/config/functions.md

 # Functions

-Events are another method of communication where the client can send arguments and have them returned by the server.
+Functions are another method of communication where the client can send arguments and have them returned by the server.
 For security, Zap only supports Client -> Server -> Client functions, not Server -> Client -> Server.

 ## Defining Events